Sector Development Archives - ISO-BEA

 • Encourage environmental responsibility and sustainable production practices in development, production and distribution of their projects.

-• Relationality and Context
+• Relationality and Context and Accountability

 • The person and people leading the project are well placed to do so;